keptn/lifecycle-toolkit/docs/content/en/docs/implementing/day-2-operations/_index.md

 ```

 If you have defined the related `KeptnApp` resource yourself,
-this will also need to be updated to refer to the updated `KeptnWorkload`.
+this must also be updated to refer to the updated `KeptnWorkload`.
 This is a mandatory step, since the `KeptnWorkload` associated with
-this updated deployment will not be able to progress otherwise.
+this updated deployment is not able to progress otherwise.
 Therefore, make sure that the version of `podtato-head-frontend`
 is updated accordingly: